ElectricRCAircraftGuy/LibreBulletin/README.md

  2. Insert all field names and values in "bulletin_INPUTS.txt".
 Also read the instructions at the top of this document.
  3. Update "config.py" with paths and other variables, as required by the document.
  4. Then run `python3 bulletin_find_and_replace.py`.
+ 5. Your new, finalized and coverted, ready-to-go LibreOffice Writer `.odt`-format bulletin will automatically open.
+ 6. Manually print it or export it to PDF, as desired.
+ 7. Done!

 ## Utilities